CWWhitney/ethnobotanyR/cran-comments.md

 This is a resubmission.
 In this version I have:

 - Added color options to the Radial_plot and ethno_alluvial functions with the rainbow package
-- Add error checks for use observations with more than count '1'
+- Added error checks for use observations with more than count '1'
-- Add corrections for those same use observations
+- Added corrections for those same use observations
 - Removed pbapply options
 - Address issues with the gap.degree in chord plots (add a warning that more than 50 species or informants is a lot)
+- Added a new vignette (split the existing into one about  indices and one about modeling and expanded on both)